decaporg/decap-cms/website/content/docs/cloudinary.md

     api_key: your_api_key
 ```

+> ⚠️ Make sure you are logged in to the same Cloudinary account with the `your_cloud_name` you specified above otherwise the login will just fail.

 ## Netlify CMS configuration options

 The following options are specific to the Netlify CMS integration for Cloudinary: